 Place each chicken breast in a thick bag and pound flat with the smooth side of a meat mallet.

-Marinate pounded breasts in @JudysChickens Salad Dressing with sliced lemons and thyme.
+Marinate pounded breasts in @JudysChickens Salad Dressing along with sliced lemons and sprigs of thyme.
 You could add a little white balsamic vinegar and Grey Poupon for even more flavor if desired.

-Seal the bag and allow to marinate in the fridge for one or two days.
+Seal the bag, refrigerate, and allow to marinate for at least one hour or up to two days.